mjenior/promptpal/README.md

 Available role shortcuts:
 - assistant (default): Standard personal assistant with improved ability to help with tasks
 - developer: Generates complete, functional application code based on user requirements, ensuring clarity and structure.
+- prompt: Specializes in analyzing and refining AI prompts to enhance clarity, specificity, and effectiveness without executing tasks.
 - refactor: Senior full stack developer with emphases in correct syntax and documentation.
 - tester: Quality assurance tester with experience in software testing and debugging, generates high-quality unit tests.
 - analyst: Create clear, insightful data visualizations and provide analysis, focusing solely on visualization requests and recommendations.